 The Blackford Centre Diploma

-Having worked as a journo on-staff, I already knew the mechanics of some writing techniques covered by the course.
-Stuff like structure — headings, lead lines and placing hooks — I was confident with.
-But all of the marketing techniques — funnels, direct mail and site maps — was new to me.
+Having worked as a journo on-staff, I already knew the mechanics of some writing techniques.
+Stuff like structure—headings, lead lines and placing hooks—I was confident with.
+But all of the marketing techniques —funnels, direct mail and site maps—were new to me.

-My favourite module was writing radio ads (which is still a feature in the course).
+My favourite module was writing radio ads.
 I loved how creative and playful I got to be.

 Copyblogger Authority Certification

 Resources, resources, resources!
 Copyblogger isn’t short of them.
-Worksheets and modules were PDF downloads and there were lots of links to podcasts and articles for each module, plus a steady stream of emails.
-There were also regular live Q&A sessions and webinars, but time differences between US and Australia meant I never tuned in (and admittedly I was too lazy/focused on work to rewatch them).
+Worksheets and modules were PDF downloads and there were lots of links to podcasts and articles.
+Plus, a steady stream of emails.
+There were also regular live Q&A sessions and webinars, but time the time differences between the US and Australia meant I never tuned in.
+(And I was too lazy/busy with work to rewatch them.)

-Having so much content available was interesting, but sometimes felt a little overwhelming.
-I have no idea if this is still the case since it’s become Copyblogger Pro. 🤷
+Having so much content available was… Well it was good, but fuck it felt overwhelming at times.
+I have no idea if this is still the case since it’s become Copyblogger Academy. 🤷

-Part way through the course, I realised I didn’t have to read, watch or listen to all of the things in order to complete the certificate, which felt like a weight lifted.
-By this time I’d been a professional writer for around eight years and had on-the-job experience.
-A lot of the course content wasn’t new to me so I was feeling a tad frustrated about going over old ground.
+Part way through the course, I realised I could still complete the certificate without reading, watching or listening to all of the things.
+This was a relief.
+Partly because I’d been a professional writer for around 8 years by this point and had on-the-job experience.
+I was finding that a lot of the course content was stuff I already knew so found myself getting frustrated that I was wasting time going over old ground.

 Remember, my main reason for doing this was to complete the certification and get leads.

 I started cherry-picking modules that went through business processes and content creation ideas I wasn’t familiar with.
-And the course did really well at showing and teaching the strategy stuff.
-I came away from it a lot more confident on how to plan, create and use content marketing to get results.
-It was good to see how Brian Clark and co suggest creating a content marketing plan for a client and the resources they use.
+And this course did really well at showing and teaching the strategy stuff.
+I came away feeling confident I knew how to plan, create, and use content marketing strategies that would get results.

 You submit three pieces of work to their certification board.
 At the time I took it, I was asked to show: